katlou/lettuce-club-library/README.md

 ### Status

-I am at Stage 5 in the tutorial, just before installing moment.
+I am at Stage 5 in the tutorial, just after installing moment.

 ### Screenshots